Finding a graduate job as an international student in the UK is painful.

 As you can see from the table below “Changes to Graduate Vacancies from 2006 to 2021”, COVID-19’s effect is almost as bad as the 2008-09 Credit Crush and Global Recession.

 Now more than ever, candidates will need to be informed, competitive, prepared and unfussy!

 I’ve worked with over 500 clients.
 Here are 7 helpful

 habits that contributed to their success.
 Follow them to

 No matter how much you want a job, if you apply one day before the deadline, you are unlikely to get it.
 A deadline is not a target date to apply.
 As soon as graduate jobs open for your chosen companies and roles, you should prioritise getting those applications done.
 Companies won’t wait for all the applications to come in.
 They will be interviewing as soon as possible and giving out jobs, so every day you wait, there are fewer jobs to apply for.
 Better to be the first 1,000 competing for 250 jobs, than the last 10,000 competing for the 25 jobs left.
 Ideally, you should start looking into finding a job as soon as you hit the UK.
 Get an application plan together in Step 4 and get applying.

-If you struggle with spoken and written English, THIS is your priority.
+If you struggle with spoken and/or written English, THIS is your priority.
 Do not ignore it.
-Join a language club, find people to talk to online through Apps like Hello Talk, Tandem, and iTalki, get a teacher, or just push yourself to speak to more people.
+Join a language club, find people to talk to online through apps like Hello Talk , Tandem and iTalki , get a teacher or just push yourself to speak to more people.
 Do not ignore your English level.
 Put an emphasis on speaking.
-If you cannot find anyone then practises by yourself.
+If you cannot find anyone then practise by yourself.